13-Day Great Northern Route Wandering Ali Tour

 • Route: Zada – Shiquan River – Ritu – Pangong Tso – Shiquan River Town

-• Total Distance: Today’s journey spans about 250 kilometers, mainly on asphalt roads.
+• Total Distance: Today’s journey spans about 250 kilometres, mainly on asphalt roads.

 • Accommodation: You’ll spend the night at Xiangfulou Hotel or a similar establishment.